-- Cover a sheet pan with aluminum foil.
-Spread out potatoes on the pan and drizzle with 1 tablespoon of oil.
-Season with salt, pepper, 2 cloves of garlic, and 1 tablespoon lemon juice.
+- Cover a baking sheet with aluminum foil.
+Spread potatoes out on the sheet and drizzle with 1 tablespoon of oil.
+Season with salt, black pepper, 2 cloves of garlic (2 teaspoons garlic powder), and 1 tablespoon lemon juice.
 Bake for 30 minutes.

 - Make salmon glaze.
-Combine 1/8 teaspoon salt, 1/8 teaspoon pepper, 1 teaspoon thyme, 2 garlic cloves, ginger, 2 tablespoons of oil, and 2 tablespoons of lemon juice.
+Combine 1/8 teaspoon salt, 1/8 teaspoon black pepper, 1 teaspoon thyme, 2 garlic cloves (2 teaspoons garlic powder), ginger, 2 tablespoons oil, and 2 tablespoons lemon juice.
 Mix well.

-- Remove potatoes from the oven and push them to the top or side of your pan.
-Place your salmon fillets on the pan.
+- Remove potatoes from the oven and push them to the top or side of your baking sheet, Place your salmon fillets on the baking sheet.
 Brush both sides of the salmon with the glaze.

-- Place broccoli on the pan and top with 1 tablespoon oil, 1 tablespoon lemon juice, 1/8 teaspoon salt, and 1/8 teaspoon pepper.
+- Place broccoli on the baking sheet and top with 1 tablespoon oil, 1 tablespoon lemon juice, 1/8 teaspoon salt, and 1/8 teaspoon black pepper.
 Sprinkle 1 teaspoon of thyme on the broccoli and potatoes.